Locietta/Locietta/README.md

 ### Hi there 👋

+This is a student who just start his journey on world of codes for nearly a year.
+He's eager to learn all the technologies about computer.

+- I'm a freshman both in university and programs

+- First programming language for me: C (and VB, Lua unseriously)

+-🌱 I'm currently learning Python C++ for NLP and Machine-Learning

+-⭐ Dreaming to be an individual **game developer**

 <!--
 **Locietta/Locietta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.